-FASN is a key enzyme of lipid (fat) synthesis and is the only enzyme in the human body capable of converting metabolized sugar into a fatty acid, palmitate.
+The critical role of FASN overactivity in NASH, acne and certain cancers has made it an attractive target for drug therapy.
+FASN is a key enzyme of lipid (fat) synthesis and is the key enzyme in the human body that converts metabolized sugar into a fatty acid, palmitate.
 This saturated fatty acid building block is used to make longer chain, polyunsaturated fatty acids used by the cell for energy production, and itself is an important component of cellular signal transduction pathways.

-In diseases such as NASH and in certain tumors, this pathway does not function properly and overproduces lipids—causing unfavorable metabolic and inflammatory problems to occur.
-In individuals living with NASH, this promotes excess accumulation of fat in the liver, which can damage the liver and stimulate inflammation and fibrotic scarring— ultimately contributing to the development of nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
+In diseases such as NASH, acne and in certain cancers, this pathway does not function properly and overproduces lipids—causing unfavorable metabolic and inflammatory problems to occur.

-In cancer models, our FASN inhibitors have demonstrated significant anti-tumor effects, especially in tumor cells that are dependent on FASN for their survival.
-Breast, ovarian, and a special subset of non-small cell lung cancer cells (those with a mutation in the K-Ras gene) are particularly susceptible to FASN inhibition.
+In preclinical cancer models, our FASN inhibitors have demonstrated significant anti-tumor effects, especially in tumor cells that are dependent on FASN for their survival, including non-small cell lung cancer with Kirsten rat sarcoma (KRAS) mutations, and certain metastatic-resistant prostate cancers and hepatocellular carcinomas.

 Our extensive compound library of FASN inhibitors provides us the ability to evaluate additional drug candidates for further development as warranted.